Archetypal Neurogenetic Disorders

 TSC Targeted Therapy and Surveillance

-- TSC-associated SEGA (reduces tumor volume, can avoid surgery)
+- TSC-associated SEGA (reduces tumor volume, can avoid neurosurgery and shunting)

 - Renal angiomyolipomas (reduces size, decreases hemorrhage risk)